bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 ## Qfield and GeodataPackages

-## Basic steps from QGIS to QFIELD
+## Basic steps from QGIS to QFIELD and Back
  For new users to QGIS or QField, the basic steps for using QField is as follows.
  1. Create a new QGIS project in a project folder
  2. Add features from data sources into QGIS and theme appropriately